-Developing and implementing green growth policies in the energy sector requires appropriate information and indicators to support policy design and analysis and monitor progress.
-The OECD has developed a conceptual framework for monitoring progress towards green growth.
-While the set of indicators is still being refined, indicators pertinent to the energy sector are those that measure the carbon-productivity or intensity of energy production and consumption, energy intensity and efficiency, "clean" energy-related research and development and patents, as well as measures of energy related taxes and subsidies.
+The OECD has developed a conceptual framework for monitoring progress towards green growth, including a set of indicators.
+While the set of indicators is still being refined, indicators pertinent to the energy sector are those that measure the carbon-productivity or intensity of energy production and consumption (on various levels, including national and sectoral), energy intensity and efficiency, "clean" energy-related research and development and patents, as well as measures of energy related taxes and subsidies.

-This needs to be complemented with (i) end-use indicators that help policy makers understand how users will respond to changes in energy prices, income, technology, energy efficiency, production patterns, and lifestyle, (ii) additional energy-environment indicators, and with indicators characterising the level of access to energy.
+This needs to be complemented with (i) energy end-use indicators that help policy makers understand how users will respond to changes in energy prices, income, technology, energy efficiency, production patterns, and lifestyle, (ii) additional energy-environment indicators, and with indicators characterising the level of access to energy.

-While energy statistics are well established in countries and at international level, measuring energy efficiency and innovation is difficult, and coherent industry level information is scarce.
-More needs to be done to improve data quality, methodologies and definitions, and to link the data to economic information.
+While energy statistics and balances are generally well established in countries and at international level, measuring energy efficiency and innovation is difficult, and coherent industry level information is scarce.
+More needs to be done improve data quality, methodologies and definitions, and to link the data to economic information.